lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

 ### media-box, crop-box, trim-box, bleed-box, art-box

-A page can have several different bounding boxes:
+A page has several different bounding boxes:

 - media-box -- width and height of the printed page
 - crop-box -- the region of the PDF that is displayed or printed